Have questions before committing? Then here's your page.

-What items should I bring to do the Plunge?
+What items should I bring to do the Great Outdoors sledding option?

-- A duffel bag, backpack, garbage bag, etc. It’s a good idea to bring a bag for dry clothes and your Plunge incentive as well as a plastic bag for your wet clothes after you’ve Plunged.
+- A duffel bag, backpack, garbage bag, etc. It’s a good idea to bring a bag for additional warm clothes and your Plunge incentive.

 - Another Plunger.
 Recruit a friend, family member, co-worker or acquaintance and get them to take the Plunge with you.
-It’s always more fun with friends!
+It’s always more fun with friends (socially distanced, of course)!